data-djinn/second_cerebrum/Resources/SQLalchemy Intro.md

 - import as func.sum so it doesn't interfere with python's native functions
 - much more efficient than processing in python
 ```
-# Import func
 from sqlalchemy import func

-# Build a query to select the state and count of ages by state: stmt
 stmt = select([census.columns.state, func.count(census.columns.age)])

 # Group stmt by state